huggingface/datasets/docs/source/share_dataset.rst

 Adding tests and metadata to the dataset
 ---------------------------------------------

-It's recommended to add testing data and checksum metadata to your dataset so its behavior can be tested and verified, and the generated dataset can be certified.

-In this section we'll explain how you can add two objects to the repository for that:
+We recommend adding testing data and checksum metadata to your dataset so its behavior can be tested and verified, and the generated dataset can be certified.
+In this section we'll explain how you can add two objects to the repository to do just that:

 - ``dummy data`` which are used for testing the behavior of the script (without having to download the full data files), and

-- ``dataset_infos.json`` which are metadata used to store the matedata of the dataset including the data files checksums and the number of exampes which can used to confirm that the dataset generation procedure went well.
+- ``dataset_infos.json`` which are metadata used to store the metadata of the dataset including the data files checksums and the number of examples required to confirm that the dataset generation procedure went well.

 .. note::

 	In the rest of this section, you should make sure that you run all of the commands **from the root** of your local ``nlp`` repository.

-Adding metadata
+1. Adding metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can check that the new dataset loading script works correctly and create the ``dataset_infos.json`` file at the same time by running the command: